department-of-veterans-affairs/va.gov-team/products/header-footer/federal-standardized-header-footer/research/phase1-no-AT/research-plan.md

 - Research guide writing and task development: Cindy Merrill
 - Participant recruiting & screening: Perigean
 - Project point of contact: Cindy Merrill
 - Participant(s) for pilot test: TBD
+- Accessibility specialist (for Phase 2 sessions): TBD
 - Note-takers: Perigean	(in github)
 - Observers: Will need to sign up so we can limit the number of observers per session, and Cindy will add them to the invites that she receives from Perigean.
-(Will invite to sign up: Wes Rowe, Amanda Klausmeier, Danielle Thierry, Jordan Wood, Randi Mays, Dave Conlon.)
+(Will invite to sign up: Amanda Klausmeier, Dave Conlon, OFCIO, USWDS.)

 ## Approvals
 - Dave Conlon (PO) on Nov 7, 2023